 In addition to wearing a helmet, there are other safety precautions you can take when you are first learning how to skate:

 I do not recommend snow pants as they can be bulky, inhibit movement, as well as be difficult to get up from the ice in (they slide on the ice).
-As a coach, I look to see my skaters knee bend.
+As a coach, I look to see my skater's knees bend.
 Baggy or bulky pants limit my ability to see the skater's leg movements.

-I prefer that skaters wear close fitting, pants with stretch that are tapered at the ankle.
+I prefer that skaters wear close-fitting pants with stretch that are tapered at the ankle, so they do not get caught on the blade.

 Learn to Skate USA has put together this great video.
 Please take a few minutes to view it before your first lesson!